|Survey name||Annual Population Survey (APS)|

 Responses to evaluative questions can be determined in part by the context of the interview.
 For example, placing after questions relating to health or the labour market may affect the answers that respondents make.

-This allows time for rapport to be built up between the interviewer and the respondent by the time the subjective well-being questions are asked without allowing later questions, such as those on employment, to influence response to the subjective well-being questions.
+This allows time for rapport to be built up between the interviewer and the respondent by the time the personal well-being questions are asked without allowing later questions, such as those on employment, to influence response to the personal well-being questions.

 Currently, within the APS, the question on life satisfaction is followed by the worthwhile question, which is then followed by the happiness yesterday and the anxious yesterday questions respectively.
 This order has not changed on the APS since the questions were introduced in April 2011.